mtmilburn/RandR/README.md

   9. Run Nodemon
   10. Afterwards add partials to make content like "Headers" and "Footers"
   11. Continue to add and build additional EJS and CSS as you develope the app.

+  The attached tables are a guide to help navigate from folder and files.